zng-ui/zng/README.md

 build the documentation in stable using `cargo doc`, but custom pages like widget items may not render properly because of changes in the `cargo-doc` HTML templates.

-## `do`
+## `cargo do`

-There is a built-in task runner for managing this project, run `do help` or `./do help` for details.
+There is a built-in task runner for managing this project, run `cargo do help` or `./do help` for details.

-The task runner is implemented as a Rust crate in `tools/do-tasks`, the shell script builds it in the first run.
+The task runner is implemented as a Rust crate in `tools/do-tasks` and an alias in `.cargo/config.toml`, it builds the tool silently in the first run, after it should run without noticeable delay.

+Shell script to run `do` are also provided:

+ * cmd.exe: `do help`.
+ * PowerShell: `./do.ps1 help`.
+ * Bash: `/.do help`.

+ ## VSCode & Rust Analyzer

+Some workspace settings are included in the repository, in particular, `rust-analyzer` "checkOnSave" and runnables are redirected to the `do` tool.

 [`API docs`]: https://docs.rs/zero-ui
 [`cargo-expand`]: https://github.com/dtolnay/cargo-expand